Reviews You Can Rely On

 Comfort

 To sleep well, you have to be comfortable.
-For most people, this is a simple task in a bed with a blanket and thermostat nearby.
-The task can be a lot harder outdoors when you're at the mercy of Mother Nature and zipped inside an ill-fitting tube.
+For most people, this is a simple task involving their beds with blankets and thermostats nearby.
+The job can be much harder outdoors when you're at the mercy of Mother Nature and zipped inside an ill-fitting tube.
 Although some people can sleep like a log on a busy city bus, many find the unfamiliar and restrictive environment of a backpacking sleeping bag to be disruptive.
 If you're in the former group, rejoice!
 You can ignore our comfort evaluations.
 The latter should devote special attention to this metric.

 To evaluate comfort, we considered several factors: the dimensions and fit of each bag, the loft or fluffiness of the insulation, the feel of the interior fabric, and, in some cases, the noisiness of the materials.
-Although being too warm or cold can affect how comfortable you are, we assess that with our separate warmth metric.
-Thus, a bag's comfort score is our best subjective judgment of its performance in terms of fit, loft, feel, and noisiness.
+Although being too warm or cold can affect your comfort, we assess that with our separate warmth metric.
+Thus, a bag's comfort score is our best subjective judgment of its fit, loft, feel, and noise performance.

 backpacking sleeping bag - the biggest comfort difference between the narrow hummingbird (top)...